 Adaptations documented in TIENET and used on a regular basis in the classroom are generally available to the student while participating in the assessment.
+Adaptations that were documented in TIENET for grade 7 that are still required may be used if the adaptations for grade 8 have not yet been entered into TIENET.
 However, some adaptations compromise the validity of the assessment and are not permitted (page 16).

 - Fill out the back cover after the assessment to ensure it accurately reflects the adaptations used.
-Refer to Appendix B (page 35) for examples of the assessment booklet back cover. - Record only adaptations the student actively used on the back cover of the student booklet.
-Students may decide not to use an adaptation; do not record unused adaptations. - If a student used an adaptation in both Literacy and Mathematics, document for both subjects.
+Refer to Appendix B (page 36) for examples of the assessment booklet back cover. - Record only adaptations the student actively used on the back cover of the student booklet.
+Students may decide not to use an adaptation; do not record unused adaptations. - If a student used an adaptation in both Reading and Writing as well as Mathematics, document for both subjects.